 What is Aging Really?

 These scenarios present a different kind of paradox in which the age of the twins could be potentially determined by their respective Conscious Times rather than Clock Times.
-Depending on their respective levels of conscious experience, the traveling twin could be younger, older, or same age, when she returns back to Earth.
+Depending on their respective levels of conscious experience, the traveling twin could be younger, older, or the same age, when she returns back to Earth.
 The Clock Time now becomes completely immaterial because the age is decided by Conscious Time.

 The key point is as follows.
 If the traveling twin never sleeps and acquires all the experiences of traveling, she would age must faster according to Conscious Time, but much lesser according to the Clock Time.
 If this traveling twin happened to look at the mirror occasionally and then at the clock in the rocket, she would find herself suffering from Progeria in which the person appears to age must faster than the clock time stipulates.
 Conversely, if the traveling twin slept through the entire journey, then she would find that the travel seems to have considerably elongated her life span relative to the people who were leading normal waking-sleeping lives on Earth.

 The key question therefore is: Do we measure our age by the clock ticks, or by the amount of conscious experience we have?
 What is the key ingredient in deciding whether we have had a sufficiently long lifespan: the number of clock ticks, or the number of experiences?
-Of course, if we happen to only look at the clock, and the ticks on the clock was all that we ever experienced, then the two times would be identical.
+Of course, if we happen to only look at the clock, and the ticks on the clock were all that we ever experienced, then the two times would be identical.
 But aside from this possibility, when we actually venture into other kinds of experiences, determining our lifespan presents a serious problem if Conscious Time decides our lifespan.

 The Mystic’s Viewpoint

 This idea might seem far-fetched to most people today, and therefore, it helps to cast this problem in the context of the familiar Twin Paradox: the aging of the twin does not actually depend on the speed at which the rocket moves but on the rate at which the traveler is conscious of that motion.
 If the traveling twin leads a “normal life” dictated by the ticking of the clock time on the rocket―i.e. sleeping, eating, and working according to the clock―then she would naturally elongate her lifespan and appear younger when she returns back to Earth.
-But if she observes all the changes that the rocket takes her through, then she should would be much older relative to the people on Earth.
+But if she observes all the changes that the rocket takes her through, then she should be much older relative to the people on Earth.

 When the rocket moves faster, the clock times go slower, and that will have an effect on the traveler’s biology: e.g., the traveler may eat less frequently or sleep less frequently because the time has slowed down.
 The yoga practices similarly train a person to reduce their eating and sleeping to revector their time into meditation.
 This shift in conscious experience not only yields mystical benefits―which are perhaps of tangential interest here―but also elongates their lifespan which is more surprising.